Principal Investigator

 Graduate Researchers

 Andre Pin Chun Lee is a PhD candidate at FEEL (joined fall 2022).
 He did his undergraduate studies at McGill University (Chem.
 Eng.), and his MEng at the University of Toronto with a focus in Water Technologies (Chem.
 Eng.).
 Andre worked as a Quality Assurance Engineer with Six Sigma emphasis and specialization (Asia Vital Components Ltd., China).
 Then, he worked as a Thermal R&D engineer for the water cooling division (Asia Vital Components Ltd., China).
-He is the recipient of Queen Elizabeth II Graduate Scholarship in Science and Technology and the PhD Excellence Award.
+He is the recipient of Queen Elizabeth II Graduate Scholarship in Science and Technology, PhD Excellence Award, and the Ontario Graduate Scholarship.
 Currently, his research is focused on studying cation contamination effects in proton exchange membrane fuel cells.

 Email Andre, access Andre’s Linkedin

 Fazele Karimian Bahnamiri is a PhD student at FEEL (joined spring 2023).
 She completed her BSc at Babol Noshirvani University of Technology (Chem.
 Eng.) and MSc at University of Tehran (Chem.
 Eng.).
 She worked as a Researcher at University of Tehran exploring novel electrocatalysts for fuel cell cathodes.
+She is the recipient of the Toronto Metropolitan Graduate Scholarship, PhD Excellence Award and Toronto Hydro Corporation Student Award.
 Her current research focuses on device-level studies of electrochemical reduction of carbon dioxide.
 She is interested in electrochemical energy storage and conversion systems.

 Email Fazele, access Fazele’s Linkedin, Google Scholar